-green.-Easter Rising (1916).
+Eire.-Easter Rising (1916).
 This decoration was announced by the Eire government in 1942, but the conditions of the award were not made public nor was much information given concerning the physical details of the decoration itself.
 However, the decoration consists of a star-shaped reproduction of the army cap badge, with the letters in the center replaced by a replica in low relief of a statue erected as a 1916 memorial in the Dublin General Post Office.
 The ribbon will be half orange and half green.

-erected as a 1916 memorial in the Dublin General Post Office.
+Post Office.
 The ribbon will be half orange and half green.

 France.-The Legion of Honor (1802) was instituted by Napoleon Bonaparte as a civil and military order of merit for men and women and in its higher grades is numbered among the great European orders.
 It has been amended on several occasions but at present consists of five classes: Grand Cross (limited to 80 members); Grand Officer (200); Commander (1,000); Officer (4,000); and an unlimited number of chevaliers or knights.
-These limitations in number of on affect the foreign recipients.
+These limitations in number do not affect the foreign recipients.
 The original award was a white enamelled gold badge with five rays with double points, each point being tipped with a small ball.
 Between the arms of the cross was a green enamelled wreath of oak and laurel, while in the center was an effigy of Napoleon surrounded by a band of blue enamel with the inscription "Napoleon Empereur des Français" in gold letters.
-The reverse was similar, but bore the imperial eagle in the center, with the words "Honneur et Pairie" on the band.
-The present badge is much the same, but has on the obverse a female head symbolic of the republic, surrounded by a blue band hearing the words "Republique Français 1870."
+The reverse was similar, but bore the imperial eagle in the center, with the words "Honneur et Patrie" on the band.
+The present badge is much the same, but has on the obverse a female head symbolic of the republic, surrounded by a blue band hearing the words "Republique Française 1870."
 The reverse has two tricolor flags with the wording: "Honneur et Patrie."
 The ribbon is scarlet, watered.
-See also Legion of Honox, French Orders of Ancient Orders of St. Michael (1469), for knights of noble birth; the Order of St. Michael (1469), for knights of noble birth; the Order of Military Merit (1759), originally for Protestant officers only.
+See also Legion of Honor, French Orders of The.
+Several French orders of ancient origin were swept away by the French Revolution, restored at the Restoration and finally abolished in the uprising of 1830.
+Among them were: The Order of St. Michael (1469), for knights of noble birth; the Order of Military Merit (1759), originally for Protestant officers only.

 France has established a wide field of awards for distinction in various fields of endeavor.
 Among the more noteworthy: The Medaille Militaire (1852) which was only awarded to foreign general officers in command of armies, and to noncommissioned officers and men for bravery in action.
-Commissioned officers and men for bravery in action.
-Commissioned officers and the Croix de Guerre (1915) for all ranks mentioned in dispatches, green ribbon state.
+Commissioned French officers could not receive it.
+The Croix de Guerre (1915) for all ranks state.
 The majority of them are highly colorful and ornate in workmanship.